-The feature set is pretty standard with a lightweight Polyester/Lycra fabric for most of the shorts and ventilating mesh for the bib and braces.
+The feature set is pretty standard with a lightweight polyamide/elastane fabric for most of the shorts and ventilating mesh for the bib and braces.
 The pad is comfortable whether "doing a sub-30 minute 10 on a TT bike or indulging in an 80-mile mixed terrain meander".
 You can choose the shorts with or without a side pocket on the leg.

 Women's shorts have to be carefully designed to fit properly fit.
 Liv's Mossa shorts look good for the money, with wide waistband and leg grips and a single layer, 4-way stretch pad.

 Wiggle's in-house clothing brand dhb has built a solid reputation for decent gear at very competitive prices and these bib shorts look to be no exception.
 They feature a lining by Cytech, probably the world's top maker of shorts pads, and Italian Miti fabric, plus a silicone gripper round the legs to hold them in place.
 Some users report 100-mile rides in comfort with these shorts.